hulquest/ez-rancher/README.md

 export EZR_COMPRESS_BINARIES=true; make build
 ```

-NOTE - *Be advised that with `EZR_COMPRESS_BINARIES=true` the image build process is optimized for image size over build duration.*
+> *Be advised that with `EZR_COMPRESS_BINARIES=true` the image build process is optimized for image size over build duration.*

-## Pushing images to a container registry
+## Pushing Images to a Container Registry

 After building your image, you can also easily push it to your container
 registry using the Makefile.
 By default, we set a container registry